Flood Warning issued for Fayette, Floyd by NWS - NewsBreak

 Flood Warning issued for Fayette, Floyd by NWS

-Effective: 2021-08-29 03:22:00 CDT Expires: 2021-08-31 17:17:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-29 02:42:00 CDT Expires: 2021-08-31 18:46:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Fayette; Floyd FLOOD WARNING REMAINS IN EFFECT UNTIL 9 AM CDT THIS MORNING FOR FLOYD, MITCHELL, CHICKASAW, FAYETTE, HOWARD AND WINNESHIEK COUNTIES At 333 AM CDT, Saturday evening local law enforcement reported ongoing flooding across the warned area.
+Target Area: Fayette; Floyd .Recent heavy rain has caused considerable flooding across the warning area.
+Many area roads are impassable and closed.
+FLOOD WARNING REMAINS IN EFFECT UNTIL 930 PM CDT THIS EVENING FOR FLOYD, MITCHELL, CHICKASAW, FAYETTE, HOWARD AND WINNESHIEK COUNTIES At 223 PM CDT, local law enforcement agencies all report road closures in the region.
+Between 3 and 8 inches of rain fell over the past few days so area rivers are on the rise and there is standing water in all drainage areas.
+Some highways are closed in the area so be careful if you have travel plans.
 Some locations that will experience flooding include Decorah, Charles City, Oelwein, Cresco, Osage, New Hampton, West Union, Nashua, Fayette, St. Ansgar, Calmar, Fredericksburg, Rockford, Ossian, Riceville, Elgin, Clermont, Lyle, Elma and Maynard.
-Additional rainfall amounts less than a quarter of an inch are expected in the warned area.alerts.weather.gov
+Additional rainfall amounts of 1 to 2 inches are possible in the warned area.alerts.weather.gov

 Comments / 0